ross-newman/rtp-payloader/README.md

 ## Payloader example
 This is a RAW (YUV) Real Time Protocol pay-loader written in C. This example is send only to recieve the data you can use the gstreamer pipeline below.

 > **NOTE** : This example has been tested on 64 bit ARM.
 Target hardware was the Nvidia Jetson TX1 and Abaco Systems GVC1000.
+Code is endian swapped.
+To run on intel set #define ARM  0 in [rtpstream.c](rtpstream.c)

 # Installation
 clone the code.